ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

     cp -r ./sync/output/static/posts/* ./static/posts  # Static files like images
 ```

-It builds by combining the code from the `master` branch and the content from the `auto-sync` branch.
-This achieves perfect separation of code and content.
+It merges the code from the `master` branch and the content from the `auto-sync` branch to build the site.
+Finally, the perfect separation of code and content is achieved.

 #### Security Considerations

 Both workflows use `${{ secrets.GH_TOKEN }}`.
-This token is:
+This token:

-- Granted read/write permissions only on the Blog repo
+- Grants read/write permission only to the blog repo
-- A fine-grained PAT with minimal permissions
+- Uses a fine-grained PAT with minimal permissions

 This minimizes damage even if the token is accidentally exposed.

-#### Why So Complicated?
+### Why So Complicated?

 You might wonder, “Why make it so complicated just to publish a single post?”
-But what I gained from this complexity is far from trivial.
+But the benefits gained are far from trivial.

-1. **Perfect separation of concerns**: Writing and coding don’t interfere
+1. **Perfect separation of concerns**: Writing and coding don’t interfere with each other
 2. **Conflict-free collaboration**: Automation and manual work coexist peacefully
 3. **Extensibility**: Easy to add features like preprocessors, translation, cross-posting
-4. **Security**: Separation between personal Vault and blog content
+4. **Security**: Clear separation between personal Vault and blog content

-Ultimately, this seemingly complex system started from a simple desire to **focus solely on writing**.
-Sometimes, achieving a simple goal requires a complicated journey.
+In the end, this seemingly complex system started from a simple desire to **just focus on writing**.
+Sometimes, achieving a simple goal requires a complex journey.

 ## What’s Not Covered

 Posts written in Obsidian basically follow markdown format, but applying them directly to the blog was difficult.
-So I had to create a separate preprocessor and faced various issues during that process.
-I didn’t cover those in this post but plan to write about them separately when I get the chance.
+So I had to create a separate preprocessor and encountered various issues along the way.
+I didn’t cover them here, but I plan to write about them separately when I get the chance.

 1. **Obsidian Syntax**
     Obsidian uses its own markdown extensions.
 For example, image embeds like `![[image.png]]` or wikilinks like `[[Other Note]]` don’t render properly in standard markdown renderers.
 So a preprocessing step to convert these was essential.

 2. **Image Paths and Asset Management**
-    Obsidian Vault stores image files usually in the same folder as notes, but on the web, unified paths like `/assets/images/` are commonly used.
-At build time, images had to be copied to the correct location and paths adjusted.
+    Obsidian Vault images are usually stored in the same folder as notes, but on the web, unified paths like `/assets/images/` are commonly used.
+At build time, images need to be copied to the correct location and paths adjusted.

 3. **Mermaid Diagram Support**
     This post uses mermaid.js for diagrams.
-I created custom components to support this, but for some reason it didn’t render properly.
+I made custom components to support this, but for some reason, they didn’t render properly.
 So I switched to generating SVG files during preprocessing.

 4. **Multilingual Support and AI Translation**
-    I wanted the blog to support Korean, English, and Japanese.
-Writing all three languages manually every time was hard, and my foreign language skills are limited, so I introduced AI translation.
-However, markdown syntax sometimes got corrupted during translation, requiring multiple prompt refinements.
+    I wanted the blog in Korean, English, and Japanese.
+Writing in all three languages every time was difficult, and my language skills limited, so I introduced AI translation.
+However, markdown syntax sometimes broke or got distorted during translation, requiring multiple prompt revisions.

 ## Future Plans

-Currently, post publication is managed by `published` metadata, but I plan to create a scheduled publishing system that “quietly posts on a set date.”
+Currently, I manage publishing status with the `published` metadata, but I plan to build a scheduled publishing system that “quietly posts on a set date.”

-Besides that, I’m considering automatic cross-posting to platforms like Velog and Medium after a certain time, or posting summaries and links to social media like Twitter (X) and LinkedIn upon publishing.
-But when or if these will be implemented is still unknown.
+Also, I’m considering automatic cross-posting to platforms like Velog or Medium after a certain time, or posting summaries and links to social media like Twitter (X) and LinkedIn upon publishing, though when these will be implemented remains uncertain.

 > 💡 **If you want to know more**
 >
-> The entire code except for the private Vault repository is already available at the [GitHub repository](https://github.com/ironpark/ironpark.github.io).
-If you’re curious about the preprocessor implementation, check out the `auto-sync` branch.
+> All code except the private Vault repository is already available on the [GitHub repository](https://github.com/ironpark/ironpark.github.io).
+If you’re curious about the preprocessor implementation, check the `auto-sync` branch.